Astera introduces the newest addition to the platform, Astera API Management - a complete API lifecycle management solution. Learn More

 Cloud Migration

-Moving to the cloud ensures scalability, requires fewer storage resources, and is cost-effective, therefore, cloud data migration has become one of the latest trends in the data management industry.
-In cloud data migration, an organization’s complete or partial information assets, applications, or services are deployed to the cloud.
-The cloud’s firewall protects the migrated data and can be easily implemented through cloud data migration tools.
+Moving to the cloud ensures scalability, requires fewer storage resources, and is cost-effective.
+Therefore, cloud data migration has become one of the latest trends in the data management industry.
+The organization deploys its complete or partial information assets, applications, or services to the cloud or from one cloud to another during cloud data migration.
+This allows them to take advantage of the benefits of a cloud environment.
+The cloud’s firewall protects the migrated data, and the organization can easily implement it through cloud data migration tools.

 Data Migration Techniques

-A company may be using robust data migration software or an etl tool for data migration but would fail to leverage its full potential without an efficient migration plan.
-Several factors determine the right migration technique for an organization, such as the available resources, data volume, data sensitivity, and business requirements.
+Several factors determine the correct migration technique for an organization, such as the available resources, data volume, data sensitivity, and business requirements.
 The method that offers a blend of reliability, migration efficiency, and minimum impact on users and business processes is the one that can best serve the organization’s needs.

-TDWI surveyed to identify the technologies organizations use to migrate or consolidate databases.
-ETL emerged as the preferred technology, with 41% of respondents voting in its favor.
-Other answers included: manual coding (27%), database replication (11%), and Enterprise Application Integration (3.5%).
+TDWI did a survey to identify the techniques organizations use to migrate or consolidate databases.
+ETL emerged as the preferred data migration technique, with 41% of respondents voting in its favor.
+This is because ETL tools can handle the complex requirements of the data migration process.
+These include processing big data sets, in-depth data profiling, and integrating multiple platforms.

 Data Migration Software and Techniques 1